quelopes/HNSCC-network/README.md

 #### Load the database

-The database directory `hdscc.db` can be moved to `neo4j-community-xxx/data/`.
+The database directory `hdscc.db` must be moved to `neo4j-community-xxx/data/`.

 #### Change the configuration